sidd33/sciqus-employee-management-task/README.md

 The repository is structured as a monorepo containing three main components:

-1. **`managment.Api`**: The backend RESTful API built with .NET 8 (ASP.NET Core).
+1. **`Backend`**: The backend RESTful API built with .NET 8 (ASP.NET Core).
 It handles data management, business logic, and serves as the core backend for the client applications.
 2. **`Mobile-Frontend`**: The mobile client application built with React Native.
 It provides a user-friendly interface for interacting with the management system on iOS and Android devices.
 3. **`Web-Frontend`**: The web application client built with React and Vite, providing a fast and modern web interface.